Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain: Simulations

 \subsubsection{Scenario}

-We simulated a typical driving scenario involving an ego-moving vehicle along a linear road, three parked vehicles each on either side side of the road, and one moving vehicle ahead of the ego-moving vehicle, as illustrated in Fig.~\ref{fig:simu}(a).
-The ego-motion car has a forward velocity of $(\SI{8}{m/s},0, \SI{-0.5}{m/s})$ and an acceleration of $(\SI{2}{m/s^2}, \SI{1}{m/s^2}, 0)$ and is equipped with a front-view FMCW radar.
+We simulated a typical driving scenario using the MATLAB Automated Driving Toolbox, involving an ego-moving vehicle along a linear road, three parked vehicles each on either side of the road, and one moving vehicle ahead of the ego-moving vehicle, as illustrated in Fig.~\ref{fig:simu}(a).
+The ego-motion car has a forward velocity of $(\SI{8}{m/s}, 0, \SI{-0.5}{m/s})$ and an acceleration of $(\SI{2}{m/s^2}, \SI{1}{m/s^2}, 0)$ and is equipped with a front-view FMCW radar.
 The other moving car had a constant velocity of $(\SI{5}{m/s}, 0, 0)$.
 The parked cars were represented by a collection of 3D reflection points within the radar's field of view, as indicated by the red markers in Fig.~\ref{fig:simu}(b).
-Using the reflection points and the signal model described by Eq.~\eqref{eq:sifmimo}, we generated post-demodulated ADC samples for each frame at the receiver, considering specific radar configuration described next.
+Using the reflection points and the signal model described by Eq.~\eqref{eq:sifmimo}, we generated post-demodulated ADC samples for each frame at the receiver, considering the specific radar configuration described next.